A Moon for the Misbegotten

 Theatre includes:

-As Set and Costume Designer: The Homecoming; Chasing Hares (Young Vic); A View from the Bridge (Headlong/ Octagon Theatre, Bolton/ Chichester Festival Theatre/ Rose Theatre Kingston); A Play for the Living in a Time of Extinction (Headlong/ Barbican); The Herring Girls Protest Song Cycle (HighTide); Worth (New Earth Theatre/ Storyhouse, Chester); The Tempest (Shakespeare’s Globe); Henry V (Headlong/ Shakespeare’s Globe); Baghdaddy; Rare Earth Mettle; White Pearl (Royal Court); Corrina Corrina (Headlong/ Liverpool Everyman & Playhouse); Raya; Deluge (Hampstead Theatre); Dear Elizabeth; The Letters Project (Gate Theatre); In the Blood (Donmar Warehouse); Chiaroscuro (Bush Theatre); Summer Rolls (Park Theatre).
+Dealer’s Choice; In the Blood (Donmar Warehouse); The Homecoming; Chasing Hares (Young Vic); A View from the Bridge (Headlong/ Octagon Theatre, Bolton/ Chichester Festival Theatre/ Rose Theatre Kingston); A Play for the Living in a Time of Extinction (Headlong/ Barbican); The Herring Girls Protest Song Cycle (HighTide); Worth (New Earth Theatre/ Storyhouse, Chester); The Tempest (Shakespeare’s Globe); Henry V (Headlong/ Shakespeare’s Globe); Baghdaddy; Rare Earth Mettle; White Pearl (Royal Court); Corrina Corrina (Headlong/ Liverpool Everyman & Playhouse); Raya; Deluge (Hampstead Theatre); Dear Elizabeth; The Letters Project (Gate Theatre); Chiaroscuro (Bush Theatre); Summer Rolls (Park Theatre).

 Opera includes: Falstaff (Opera Berbiguieres, France); The Imperfect Pearl (Corn Exchange Newbury/ St George’s Bristol/ Kings Place/ UK tour).